Public Interest Scholars

 Kevin Steen

-Kevin is interested in interrupting the violence of the carceral system and creating pathways for healing from personal and intergenerational traumas.
+Kevin is interested in interrupting the violence of the carceral system and facilitating pathways for healing from personal and intergenerational traumas.
 At Berkeley Law, he’s curious to study the systems that perpetuate white supremacy, ableism, cis-heteropatriachy, and anti-poverty.
-His activities at the law school include Defenders at Berkeley, the Policy Advocacy Clinic, the Abolitionist Collective at Berkeley, and Queers United in Radical Subversion.
+His activities at the law school include Students for Justice in Palestine, Defenders at Berkeley, the Policy Advocacy Clinic, the Abolitionist Collective at Berkeley, and Queers United in Radical Subversion.
 He hopes to begin his legal career as a public defender in the Bay Area.

 Kevin enjoys weightlifting, hot springs, and preparing food for loved ones.
 He is a passionate birdwatcher and documents his exploits on Instagram @kevbirds.
-Recently, he was very excited to record a Phainopepla on Mount Diablo.
+Recently, he was very excited to observe his first American Dipper at the Yuba River.

 Amanda Young